effekt-lang/effekt/examples/features/mutable-variables.effekt.md

 }
 ```

-It is not permitted to have unintialized variables, that is, there are no mere declarations of variables.
+It is not permitted to have uninitialized variables, that is, there are no mere declarations of variables.
 Therefore, the following is **not** allowed:

 ```effekt:sketch
 def main() = {